 A blend of ingredients that gives us that warm and fuzzy feeling.
-We want to share why we love it so much and the top three ambery ingredients to include in your next fragrance
+We share why we love it so much and the top three ambery ingredients.

-When it comes to primal instinct (the feeling, not the TV show), the smell of Amber triggers something comforting in all of us.
+When it comes to primal instinct, the smell of Amber triggers something comforting in all of us.
 Would you like to wear a fragrance that contains ‘tiger’s soul’ or ‘tears of the sun’ ?
 It’s a yes from us!

 Natural by Nature

 True natural Amber takes millions of years to form.
 That’s a long time!
 It’s not sap from any old tree but rather soft and sticky fossilised tree resin, you know the stuff that you see insects kept in!
 It has a stunning fiery yellow, red or orange colour that draws you in, in the most mesmerising way.
 The resin has very little scent unless burned when it then gives off a pine-like aroma.

 The term ‘Amber’ comes from the arabic ‘Ambar’ or french ‘Ambre’ relating to Ambergris, a waxy substance found in the intestines of the sperm whale!
 We no longer use ambergris in perfumery for obvious reasons, but it has inspired a very special synthetic ingredient ‘Ambroxan’ which we’ll talk about a bit later on…

 If you’re looking for a more accepted and natural amber, labdanum absolute is a plant based resin that carries ambery notes and is more commonly used in perfumery.

 Benzoin resin is another ingredient that recreates an amber aroma with yummy smokey balsamic notes.